jonzel/itsec1/itsec.md

 Digital certificates are a key component in the public key infrastructure (PKI) which ensures the authenticity of public keys and enables secure communication over the internet.
 It's important to note that digital certificates have a validity period and should be renewed before it expires.

-#### Public Key Infrastructure
+##### Public Key Infrastructure

-Public Key Infrastructure (PKI) is a framework that enables the use of digital certificates and digital signatures for secure communication over a network, such as the internet.
+Public Key Infrastructure (PKI) is a framework that enables the use of digital certificates and digital signatures for secure communication over a network.
 It provides a way to verify the authenticity of digital certificates and the identity of the certificate holder.

-In the context of digital signatures, PKI works as follows:
+PKI works as follows:

 1. The certificate holder generates a public-private key pair, and then submits a certificate signing request (CSR) along with their public key to a certificate authority (CA).
 The CSR contains information about the certificate holder, such as their name, address, and domain name.
 2. The CA verifies the identity of the certificate holder, through various means such as phone, email, or document verification.